Led by the Nose

 At one point, during my conversations with Kohl and Aftel, I learned that natural oils extracted by enfleurage are overwhelmingly more fragrant than botanical material extracted by steam or solvents.
 But these “natural” fragrances tend to fade more quickly than perfumes designed with synthetics which are constructed to hold a consistent, signature odor in the bottle for years and, sometimes, decades.

 Even if industrial perfumers wanted to make highly nuanced scents, evanescent as they may be, they couldn’t really afford to.
 Fernández may spend a week pressing flowers to make enough for his events: one to three bottles that each hold 100 milliliters (about 3.5 ounces).
 He then sells these in 3-milliliter vials for $3 to $6 apiece.
 For the big perfume houses, that wouldn’t take care of their customers in one city on a single day.

 Back in San Francisco, when I walked into Tigerlily recently, the store was awash in fragrances.
-Kohl’s business colleagues in the back row were on their iPhone’s checking Instragram accounts of other indie perfumers.
+Kohl’s business colleagues in the back row were on their iPhones, checking Instagram accounts of other indie perfumers.
 Curious, I asked who they were following.
 Maybe it was serendipity, or simply that the world of indie makers is still a small community.
-But they had Fernández’ account open, proving that in today’s world of fragrance, it might be more important to have an online account than a degree in French perfumery.
+But they had Fernández’ account open, proving that in today’s world of fragrance, it might be more important to have an online presence than a degree in French perfumery.